How to Use a Fish Tape for Pulling Wire Through Conduit

 How to Use a Fish Tape: A Professional Guide for Electricians

 Using a fish tape is a fundamental skill for any electrician, essential for routing wires through an electrical conduit.
 This guide provides a detailed, professional overview of how to use a fish tape effectively for a safe and efficient cable pull through.
-The process involves selecting the right tool—such as a flexible, non-conductive fish tape for energized areas or a rigid steel fish tape for long, straight runs—preparing the raceway, and attaching the wires securely.
+The process involves selecting the right tool—selecting the right tool— for example, a non-conductive fish tape when working near potentially energized conductors and a rigid steel fish tape for long, straight runs—preparing the raceway, and attaching the wires securely.
 Proper technique, including the use of wire pulling lubricant and understanding concepts like pulling tension, ensures that conductors are not damaged during installation.
 Adhering to the National Electrical Code (NEC) for conduit fill limits is a critical first step before any wire is pulled into an electrical conduit, guaranteeing a compliant and safe installation.

 Understanding Your Tools: Steel vs. Non-Conductive Fish Tapes